mstolin/146125_Advanced-Programming/trader/README.md

 #### Step 1

 Create a new file with a meaningful name at `/src/strategy/YOUR_STRATEGY.rs`.
-Make your new strategy public and add it to `/src/strategy/mod.rs`, and implement the `Strategy` trait.
+Make your new strategy public, add it to `/src/strategy/mod.rs`, and implement the `Strategy` trait.

 ```rust